 Clock variables can be used in a restricted form of expressions.
-Generally, every expression switching between clock variables must have parameter variability (in order that clock analysis can be performed when translating a model).
-Thus subscripts on clock variables and conditions of if-then-else switching between clock variables must be parameter expressions, and there are similar restrictions for sub-clock conversion operators section 16.5.2.
+Generally, every expression switching between clock variables must be an evaluable expression (in order that clock analysis can be performed when translating a model).
+Thus subscripts on clock variables and conditions of if-then-else switching between clock variables must be evaluable expressions, and there are similar restrictions for sub-clock conversion operators section 16.5.2.
 Otherwise, the following expressions are allowed: